6 simple tips to help you make sustainable choices, from materials to packaging - and everything in between

 5. How Is It Packaged?

 It's all very well carefully choosing a product, but all those good intentions can be undone by a product's packaging.
-Most eco-friendly shops will let you know what their products come in (find out what we use here) but it's worth checking as plastic packaging is the single biggest source of plastic waste.
+Most eco-friendly shops will let you know what their products are packed in (find out what we use here) but it's worth checking as plastic packaging is the single biggest source of plastic waste.
 Wrappers and bags that are likely to be removed and thrown away almost immediately will take hundreds of years to degrade.

 Zero waste shops are popping up all over the UK and make eco friendly shopping for food and essentials much easier.